Skip to main content

 When you log in, Omnivoo issues a pair of secure tokens:

-• Access token -- Used for every request to Omnivoo's servers.
+• Access token: Used for every request to Omnivoo’s servers.
 It lasts about 15 minutes.

-• Refresh token -- Used to obtain a new access token when the current one expires.
+• Refresh token: Used to obtain a new access token when the current one expires.
 It is longer-lived.

-If a background refresh does not go through the first time -- for example, a brief network drop -- Omnivoo does not sign you out.
+Omnivoo refreshes your access token proactively before it expires, roughly every 13 minutes, comfortably ahead of the 15-minute expiry.
+This happens automatically in the background, so you will never see a login prompt while actively using the app.
+If a background refresh does not go through the first time (for example, a brief network drop), Omnivoo does not sign you out.
 It automatically tries again about a minute later.
 Only a session that is genuinely expired or revoked sends you back to the login page.

 Token refresh is completely transparent.
 You do not need to take any action.
-Omnivoo's server issues and sets all of your authentication cookies and is the single source of truth for whether you are signed in -- the app running in your browser never sets these cookies itself, and it reads your signed-in state from your profile.
+Omnivoo’s server issues and sets all of your authentication cookies and is the single source of truth for whether you are signed in: the app running in your browser never sets these cookies itself, and it reads your signed-in state from your profile.

 What counts as activity